 Site visit to support remote re-energise response time Unit of Measure Average number of business days.
-Definition Over a 12 month period, average number of business days for a site visit is the sum of the number of business days to manually re-arm a previously remotely de-energised meter for all site visit to support remote re-energise requests, divided by the number of site visit to support remote re-energise requests made (after exclusions). ∑ Number of business days to manually re-arm for all site visit to support remote re- energise requests Number of site visit to support remote re-energise requests where: • In calculating the number of business days to site visit to support remotely re-energise, the first business day is: where a site visit to support remote re-energise request is made by a user to Western Power before 12 noon on a business day, the next business day; or where a site visit to support remote re-energise request is made by a user to Western Power on a day that is not a business day, or after 12 noon on a business day, the second business day after that day. • In calculating the number of business days to site visit to support remotely re-energise: the business day the site visit to support remote re-energise is performed is included, even if the manual re-energise is performed part way through that business day; and where a site visit to support remote re-energise request is made by a user to Western Power on a business day and the manual re-energise is performed on that business day, that business day is counted as zero; or
+Over a 12 month period, average number of business days for a site visit is the sum of the number of business days to manually re-arm a previously remotely de-energised meter for all site visit to support remote re-energise requests, divided by the number of site visit to support remote re-energise requests made (after exclusions).
+Solumber of business days to manually re-arm for all site visit to support remote re-energise requests Number of site visit to support remote re-energise requests where: In calculating the number of business days to site visit to support remotely re-energise, the first business day is:

-Site visit to support remote re-energise response time where a site visit to support remote re-energise request is made by a user to Western Power on a day that is not a business day, or after 12 noon on a business day, and the manual re-energise is performed on the next business day, that business day is counted as zero. • A "site visit to support remote re-energise" is defined as the time when a previously de-energised meter is re-armed by a site visit to that meter from a manual locality.
+- Site visit to support remote re-energise response time where a site visit to support remote re-energise request is made by a user to Western Power on a day that is not a business day, or after 12 noon on a business day, and the manual re-energise is performed on the next business day, that business day is counted as zero.
+A "site visit to support remote re-energise" is defined as the time when a previously de-energised meter is re-armed by a site visit to that meter from a manual locality.
 A "site visit to support remote re-energise business day" is defined as 7am to 5pm on a business day.
-An extended after-hours service of 5pm - Midnight is offered by agreement with the retailer and Western Power. • Perth metropolitan area means the areas of the State defined in Schedule 3 of the Planning and Development Act 2005 . • Metropolitan area means the areas of the State defined in Part 1.3 of the Electricity Industry (Metering) Code 2012 . • Regional area means all areas in the Western Power Network other than the Perth metropolitan area and metropolitan area.
-Exclusions • Site visit to support remote re-energise requests that are cancelled or are requested to be deferred. • Site visit to support remote re-energisation requests received on a business day in relation to this measure, where the total number of re-energisation requests exceeds the maximum operational capacity of the infrastructure supporting the site visit to support remote re-energisation requests. • A fact or circumstance beyond the control of Western Power as a reasonable and prudent person affecting the ability to site visit to support remote re-energise. • Force majeure events affecting the site visit to support remote re-energise service.
+An extended after-hours service of 5pm - Midnight is offered by agreement with the retailer and Western Power. • Perth metropolitan area means the areas of the State defined in Schedule 3 of the Planning and Development Act 2005.
+Metropolitan area means the areas of the State defined in Part 1.3 of the Electricity Industry (Metering) Code 2012. • Regional area means all areas in the Western Power Network other than the Perth metropolitan area and metropolitan area.
+Exclusions • Site visit to support remote re-energise requests that are cancelled or are requested to be deferred. • Site visit to support remote re-energisation requests received on a business day in relation to this measure, where the total number of re- energisation requests exceeds the maximum operational capacity of the infrastructure supporting the site visit to support remote re-energisation requests.
+A fact or circumstance beyond the control of Western Power as a reasonable and prudent person affecting the ability to site visit to support remote re-energise. • Force majeure events affecting the site visit to support remote re-energise service.

-4.7.3 The service standard benchmark for the reference service D9 for each year of this access arrangement period is set out in the following table:
+4.6.64.7.3 The service standard benchmark for the reference service D9 for each year of this access arrangement period is set out in the following table:

-Table 25:Site visit to support remote re-energise standard response time service standard benchmark for reference service D11
+Table 25: RemoteSite visit to support remote re-energise standard response time service standard benchmark for reference service D9D11

 For each financial year ending 30 June

-Metropolitan area 1 business day
+Remote re-energise response time Metropolitan area 1 business day

 Regional area 5 business days

-Table 26:Site visit to support remote re-energise urgent response time service standard benchmark for reference service D11
+Table 26: Site visit to support remote re-energise urgent response time service standard benchmark for reference service D11